Ningluosi/MatchingEngine/README_EN.md

   <a href="README.md">中文</a> | <a href="README_EN.md">English</a>
 </p>

-# MatchingEngine — High-Performance C++17 Matching Engine Prototype
+# MatchingEngine — High-Performance C++ Matching Engine Prototype
 ![License: MIT](https://img.shields.io/badge/license-MIT-green)

 This project implements a high-performance matching engine prototype based on a **Reactor + Dispatcher + MatchingEngine + OrderBook** architecture.
 It includes a complete order-processing pipeline and deterministic matching logic.